-The most common systemic cause behind peripheral neuropathy is diabetic neuropathy, which can cause chronically high blood glucose levels that damage nerves.
+The most common systemic cause behind peripheral neuropathy is diabetic neuropathy, which can cause chronically high levels of blood glucose and damage nerves.
 Although doctors are sometimes unable to pinpoint the exact cause of an acquired neuropathy, there are many known causes, including:

 - Systematic diseases: Including kidney disorders, liver diseases, hypothyroidism, exposure to toxins, cancers and tumors, and blood diseases

-- Physical trauma: Including motor vehicle accidents, falls, and sports injuries.
+- Physical trauma: Including motor vehicle crashes, falls, and sports injuries.

 - Infectious diseases: Including HIV, shingles, Epstein-Barr virus, Lyme disease, diphtheria and leprosy

 - Autoimmune disorders: Including multiple sclerosis (MS), rheumatoid arthritis, Guillain-Barré syndrome, lupus and Sjogren syndrome.